yjshen/db-paper-catalog/README.md

 VLDB12:Building Wavelet Histograms on Large Data in MapReduce

+ICDE12:Load Balancing in MapReduce Based on Scalable Cardinality Estimates

+ICDE12:Scalable and Numerically Stable Descriptive Statistics in SystemML

 VLDB11:MapReduce Programming and Cost-based Optimization?
 Crossing this Chasm with Starfish

 VLDB11:Profiling, What-if Analysis, and Cost-based Optimization of MapReduce Programs